-- Effects or impacts: CEQ regulations implementing NEPA define effects or impacts as the "changes to the human environment from the proposed action or alternatives that are reasonably foreseeable and have a reasonably close causal relationship to the proposed action or alternatives, including those effects that occur at the same time and place as the proposed action or alternatives and may include effects that are later in time or farther removed in distance from the proposed action or alternatives" (40 CFR 1508.1(g)). - Short-term or long-term impacts.
+- Effects or impacts: CEQ regulations implementing NEPA define effects or impacts as the "changes to the human environment from the proposed action or alternatives that are reasonably foreseeable and have a reasonably close causal relationship to the proposed action or alternatives, including those effects that occur at the same time and place as the proposed action or alternatives and may include effects that are later in time or farther removed in distance from the proposed action or alternatives" (40 CFR § 1508.1(g)). - Short-term or long-term impacts.
 These characteristics are determined on a case-by-case basis and do not refer to any rigid time period.
 In general, short-term impacts are those that would occur only with respect to a particular activity or for a finite period.
 Long-term impacts are those that are more likely to be persistent and chronic. - Minor, moderate, or major impacts.
 These relative terms are used to characterize the magnitude of an impact.
 Minor impacts are generally those that might be perceptible but, in their context, are not amenable to measurement because of their relatively minor character.
 Moderate impacts are those that are more perceptible and, typically, more amenable to quantification or measurement.
 Major impacts are those that, in their context and due to their intensity (severity), have the potential to be significant and, thus, warrant heightened attention and examination for potential means for mitigation to fulfill the requirements of NEPA. - Adverse or beneficial impacts.
 An adverse impact is one having unfavorable, or undesirable outcomes on the man-made or natural environment.
 A beneficial impact is one having positive outcomes on the man-made or natural environment.
 A single act might result in adverse impacts on one environmental resource and beneficial impacts on another resource.

-This EA assesses the potential and cumulative ecological, economic, and social impacts of adding oceanic whitetip sharks to the prohibited shark species group using the criteria in

-§ 635.34(c) and prohibiting the commercial and recreational retention of LCS hammerhead sharks (great, smooth, and scalloped hammerhead sharks) in the U.S. Caribbean region.
-The chapters that follow describe the management measures and potential alternatives (Chapter 2), the affected environment as it currently exists (Chapter 3), the probable consequences on the human environment that may result from the implementation of the management measures and their alternatives, including the potential impacts on the fisheries (Chapter 4), and any cumulative impacts from this action (Section 4.6).
+This EA assesses the potential direct, indirect, and cumulative ecological, economic, and social impacts of adding oceanic whitetip sharks to the prohibited shark species group using the criteria in 50 CFR § 635.34(c) and prohibiting the commercial and recreational retention of LCS hammerhead sharks (great, smooth, and scalloped hammerhead sharks) in the U.S. Caribbean region.
+This document comprehensively analyzes the alternatives considered for all these requirements.
+The chapters that follow describe the management measures and potential alternatives (Chapter 2), the affected environment as it currently exists (Chapter 3), the probable consequences on the human environment that may result from the implementation of the management measures and their alternatives, including the potential impacts on the fisheries (Chapter 4), and any cumulative impacts from this action (Section 4.5).
+Chapter 5 discusses mitigation and unavoidable impacts.
+Chapters 9 and 10 provide information regarding the review process and the comments received.